 "We are here to be great educators as regulators.
 So if you see something, you're part of our eyes and ears of our community and we encourage you to report that to us," Wekenborg-Tomka said.

 Wekenborg-Tomka said it takes "8 critical violations, 16 non-critical violations, or a combination of 20 violations" during one visit to close a store like Casey's.

-Lawson said she was hired at Casey's at September 6 and trained at the store on El Chapparel, "that one is very clean."
+Lawson said she was hired at Casey's on September 6 and trained at the store on El Chapparel.
+"That one is very clean."

 Lawson said managers kept telling her it wouldn't be like this after the re-model in January.